 What is Raise Program?

-If you are hoping for a new salary this year, it is essential that you make a case to your employer for a raise program at the year-end.
-What to do if the performance has not been that great this or how to ask it are the common questions related to a raise program.
+If you are hoping for a new salary this year, you must make a case to your employer for a raising program at the year-end.
+What to do if the performance has not been significant or how to ask it is a common question related to a rising program.

-#2.
-How to ask for a raise program & manage to get it
+2. How to ask for a raising program & manage to get it

-The initial manner of bringing up the subject to your manager depends on his personality, and you probably have an idea how he or she likes to be approached.
-If your boss is the type who like to get directions to the point, it would be best to keep your point with clear objectives.
+The initial manner of bringing up the subject with your manager depends on his personality; you probably know how they like to be approached.
+If your boss is the type who wants to get directions to the point, it would be best to keep your point with clear objectives.
 Sending an email or a meeting invite with a subject like I hope we could sit and discuss the case for you to revisit my salary.
-Tell your boss I hope we could talk about my salary.
-List out the number of new responsibilities you have taken over last year and an increase in the salary level reflecting the same is been expected by you.
+Tell your boss I hope we can talk about my salary.
+List out the number of new responsibilities you took over last year and an increase in the salary level reflecting the same is expected by you.

 While some managers would prefer a subtly different approach, where you present the question related to the salary in the context of another conversation, such as a weekly status meeting or something similar.